-If you are working with an iOS device which is supported by iOS 11, like iPhone 5s later, iPad Pro, iPad Air, iPad 5th generation, iPad mini 2 or later, and iPod touch 6th generation, you can consider upgrading your iDevice to iOS 10.
-And this iOS 10 update guide will help you have a smooth upgrade.
+If you are working with an iOS device which is supported by iOS 11, like iPhone 5s later, iPad Pro, iPad Air, iPad 5th generation, iPad mini 2 or later, and iPod touch 6th generation, you can consider upgrading your iDevice to iOS 11.
+And this iOS 11 complete guide will help you have a smooth upgrade.

 To offer users a better experience of managing iOS contents on their iDevice, since iOS 8, Apple enhanced their online storage service and launched iCloud Drive, which keeps users data and files sync between various devices, like PCs, Macs, iPhones, iPads and so on.
 And in iOS 9, Apple adds a new iCloud Drive App to do it better.
 However, with so many different kinds of iOS files and data on your iDevice, it is not easy to keep them organized.
 Therefore, in this guide we offer you several useful tips to help you managing your iOS data and files better.

 When it comes to managing iPhone/iPad data and files, to be honest, it is a broad topic, which involves transferring, adding, deleting and backing up iOS contents, and covers between iDevice and computer, iDevice and iTunes library, even between two iDevices.
 Although we can't cover all of them, here we offer you several valuable tips and skills to keep your files and data organized on iPhone iPad running iOS 9.

 1. Back Up Important iOS Contents to iCloud and Computer